MileHacker Logo

 Safety by Area

 All listed areas are generally safe for tourists.
-Standard urban precautions apply in Miami.
-In smaller towns, crime is generally low.
+The usual precautions for a city apply in Miami.
+In little towns, crime is generally low.

 • General caution in urban settings